 It has been more than 20 days since I came back from the Ghana trip.
 The influence I brought back still keeps impacting my family.
 They ask all kinds of questions whenever they can, over and over again.
 Sometimes, I feel like they just want to confirm with me that the images of Africa in their minds (they got them from media of course) are true.

-Sharing my Ghana memory becomes a routine in my family dinner.
-And I know, it will continue for a while.
+Sharing my Ghana memory becomes a routine at my family dinner.
+And I know it will continue for a while.
 Because the experience and pretties I got from Ghana also brought my family joy and happiness.

 I have started making the list of the things I need to do next time I go to Ghana.
 Yes, of course it will be a next time, or even next times.